Aeternalis-Ingenium/anomalytics/README.md

 ### Anomaly Detection via the `Detector` Instance

-1. Import `anomalytics` and initialise your time series:
+1. Import `anomalytics` and initialise our time series of 100_002 rows:

     ```python
     import anomalytics as atics

-    ts = atics.read_ts("./my_dataset.csv", "csv")
+    ts = atics.read_ts("./water_level.csv", "csv")
     ts.head()
     ```
     ```shell
-    Date-Time
+    2008-11-03 06:00:00    0.219
+    2008-11-03 07:00:00   -0.041
-    2021-11-03 08:00:00   -0.282
+    2008-11-03 08:00:00   -0.282
-    2021-11-03 09:00:00   -0.368
+    2008-11-03 09:00:00   -0.368
-    2021-11-03 10:00:00   -0.400
+    2008-11-03 10:00:00   -0.400
-    2021-11-03 11:00:00   -0.320
-    2021-11-03 12:00:00   -0.155
-    Name: Example Dataset, dtype: float64
+    Name: Water Level, dtype: float64
     ```

 2. Initialize the needed detector object.
-Each detector utilises a different statistical method to detect the anomalies.
+Each detector utilises a different statistical method for detecting anomalies.
 In this example, we'll use POT method and a high anomaly type.
 Pay attention to the time period that is directly created where the `t2` is 1 by default because "real-time" always targets the "now" period hence 1 (sec, min, hour, day, week, month, etc.):

     ```python
-    pot_detector = atics.get_detector("POT", ts, "high")
+    pot_detector = atics.get_detector(method="POT", dataset=ts, anomaly_type="high")

     print(f"T0: {pot_detector.t0}")
     print(f"T1: {pot_detector.t1}")
     print(f"T2: {pot_detector.t2}")
     ```
     ```shell
-    T0: 70000
+    T0: 70001
-    T1: 19999
+    T1: 30000
     T2: 1
     ```

-3. The purpose of having a detector object is to support dividing the time windows between `t0`, `t1`, and `t2` because this is a big factor to extract exceedances.
-In case users want to customize their time window, they can call the `reset_time_window()` where users can now set t2 greater than 1 as well even though that will beat the purpose of the detector object.
+3. The purpose of using the detector object instead the standalone is to have a simple fix detection flow.
+In case you want to customize the time window, we can call the `reset_time_window()` to reset `t2` value, even though that will beat the purpose of using a detector object.
 Pay attention to the period parameters because the method expects a percentage representation of the distribution of period (ranging 0.0 to 1.0):

     ```python
     pot_detector.reset_time_window(
         "historical",
-        t0_pct=0.7,
-        t1_pct=0.2,
-        t2_pct=0.1,
+        t0_pct=0.65,
+        t1_pct=0.25,
+        t2_pct=0.1
     )

     print(f"T0: {pot_detector.t0}")